okfn/okfn_iati/docs/data_requirements.md

 The data you provide will be transformed into IATI XML format and published on the IATI Registry, making your development activities transparent and accessible to the international community.

+## What data can we publish?

+IATI is designed to track the flow of development and humanitarian resources.
+As a development bank, you can publish information about a wide range of financial instruments and activities, including:

+- **Loan operations**: Both concessional and non-concessional lending to governments, state-owned enterprises, and private sector entities
+- **Grant programs**: Technical assistance grants, research grants, and other non-reimbursable funding
+- **Equity investments**: Direct investments in companies and funds that support development objectives
+- **Guarantee schemes**: Financial guarantees that help mobilize additional resources
+- **Co-financing arrangements**: Projects jointly funded with other development institutions
+- **Technical cooperation**: Advisory services and capacity building programs
+- **Trust funds**: Management of resources on behalf of donors for specific purposes
+- **Policy-based financing**: Support for policy and institutional reforms
+- **Emergency response funding**: Rapid financing for disaster recovery and resilience
+- **Regional integration initiatives**: Cross-border projects that promote regional development

+IATI allows tracking of all stages of these operations from initial approval through implementation to results, providing a comprehensive view of your development portfolio and its impacts.
+This transparency helps demonstrate the value of your institution's work while facilitating coordination with other development partners.

 ## Data Format

 Please provide your data in **CSV** or **Excel** format, with one row per activity.
 The sections below explain what information we need for each activity.